 If you are seeking support for a marriage within a particular religious institution, be sure to reach out to representatives and/or members of the institution directly.

-What should I look for in a premarital counselor?
+What to look for in a premarital counselor

 When searching for the best premarital counselor for your needs, prioritize personal fit.
 It may help to schedule introductory calls with a few premarital counselors – you can do so individually, or as a couple.